UVic-Data-Science-for-SE/course/modules/early-problems/README.md

 # Learning Outcomes

-- How the field started; lessons from the past.
+- Appreciate how the field started; lessons from the past.
 Taylorism.
-Is SE "engineering" or factory work?
-Contrarianism.
+- Differentiate between SE "engineering" and factory work?
 - Challenges with SE data mining and data sources.
 - Understand limitations with SE inferences